Gexos/Core-Python-Programming-2nd-Edition-Examples-and-Source-Code/README.md

 ============================================================

 Examples and source code from the book "Core Python Programming", 2nd Edition, by Wesley J. Chun
+****

+These directories contain all of the source code for the applications in the book, e.g., Example x.y, with each directory representing the code for a chapter in the book which features at least one code Example.

+In each directory, you may also find a subdirectory named "alt" which will contain alternative source code.
+These can include:

+- Applications that have been more fully-commented
+- Some of the more lengthy code snippets featured as chapter reading
+- Modified applications which run on older (or newer) versions of Python
+***

 Source code for the book is released under the Creative Commons Attribution-SharedAlike2.5 License.